Federal Criminal Trial Process

 Sentencing in federal court is a complex matter that involves a strict numerical “guidelines” calculation based on the offense, mitigating and enhancing factors, as well as criminal history.
 It is then up to the judge to view the entire case and decide whether to stay within the “guidelines range”, “depart upwards” or “depart downwards”: Essentially, the judge considers a sentence recommended by the legislature, but, ultimately, makes the final decision based on what he is right.

-The attorneys at the Perlmutter & McGuinness, P.C. recognize that this is defendants’ opportunity to show the judge a side of themselves that hasn’t been presented.
+The attorneys at the Law Offices of Daniel A. McGuinness, PC recognize that this is defendants’ opportunity to show the judge a side of themselves that hasn’t been presented.
 The defendant’s sentencing memorandum is a chance to explain:

 - Where did the defendant come from?
 What is his background?